top of page

 Siminoff didn't cash out and disappear.
 He stayed on as Ring's CEO following the acquisition, continuing to lead the company under Amazon's umbrella.
 In 2018 — in a moment that has since become part of startup folklore — he returned to Shark Tank as a guest shark in the Season 10 premiere.
 Same set.
 Same format.
 Very different chair.

-He later transitioned to the role of Chief Inventor at Ring before eventually departing Amazon in 2023.
+He eventually departed Amazon in 2023.
 Shortly after, he joined Latch as CEO.
 Latch is an access-control technology company in the process of rebranding itself as DOOR — which, given Siminoff's history, is either a coincidence or a very deliberate nod to his origins.

 Personal Life and Assets

-Siminoff is married to Erin Siminoff, a film producer and former executive at Fox 2000.
-The couple has a son, Oliver, who was diagnosed with galactosemia — a rare metabolic disorder.
-They have spoken publicly about supporting medical research related to the condition.
+She has worked on projects including Search Party, and the couple's professional networks intersect across film and tech.
+They have a son, Oliver Siminoff, who was diagnosed with galactosemia — a rare metabolic disorder.
+The Siminoffs have spoken publicly about supporting medical research related to Oliver's condition.

 On the asset side, Siminoff is reported to own properties in Los Angeles, Nantucket, and Aspen, along with a 75-acre farm in Missouri.
 Much like other founders whose net worth is tied to a single landmark exit, the bulk of his wealth came from one defining transaction rather than diversified income streams.
 These are reported holdings based on available public information, not a verified asset register.